scottyhq/isce_notes/install_notes.md

 scons install
 ```

+3) Change link for whichever version you want to run
 *NOTE* that `/usr/local/isce` is a soft link to `/usr/local/isce-2.0.0`, so if you want to run a different version of isce, install the same way as above, but change the link to reflect the most recent version:

 `sudo ln -s /usr/local/isce-2.0.0_201506 /usr/local/isce`